PrateekRajput12/JobPortal-UI/README.md

  - for resume next step is to build cloudinary

 # 9 Cloudinary Setup
-- working finr uploading document on cloudinary but
+- working file uploading document on cloudinary but
 - not showing showing that failed to load
 - i will check it tommorrow

+# 10 Logout
+- Logout created succesfully
+- and cleared user store after logout api called using dispatch(setUser(null))